-The LADO for Walsall Council is Belinda Crowshaw who will be informed of all allegations that come to our attention and appear to the meet the criteria set out in Part Four, Section One of KCSIE, so they can consult police and children's social care services as appropriate.
-All LADO referrals must be made via email to lado@walsall.gov.uk unless the subject child is open to a social worker and then the LADO referral must be made via the child's allocated social worker.
+The LADO for Telford & Wrekin Council is Glenn Ashbrooke who will be informed of all allegations that come to our attention and appear to the meet the criteria set out in Part Four, Section One of KCSIE, so they can consult police and children's social care services as appropriate.
+All LADO referrals must be made via Family Connect, unless the subject child is open to a social worker and then the LADO referral must be made via the child's allocated social worker.